 Operational vehicle trips on public roadways from the proposed project would come from deliveries of finished compost to customers and facilities.
-The existing chip and grind facility already receives green waste feedstock material and would grind it for compost feedstock.
+The existing chip and grind facility already receives wood and green material and would grind it for green material feedstock for the proposed project.
+The green material feedstock received by the proposed project from the existing chip and grind facility consists of wood chips, mulch, soil amendment and co-generation fuel.
 The development of the proposed compost facility would not result in any additional material processing at the existing chip and grind facility compared to existing conditions, and so no new traffic would be generated from deliveries to the chip and grind facility.
-Once processed, this feedstock would be transferred to the proposed project to undergo the composting process.
+Once processed, this green material feedstock would be transferred to the proposed project to undergo the composting process.
 Once complete, the finished compost would be delivered to one of four possible locations.
 These locations include delivery back to the Livermore Chip and Grind Facility (156 annual internal trips not using public roads), delivery to Vision Recycling's Newark Facility (approximately 26 miles away), to customers on the Northern San Francisco Peninsula (approximately 51 miles away), or to a biomass facility in Stockton (approximately 37 miles away).
 Vision Recycling has provided details of estimated truck traffic trips for the proposed project.
 Table 1 presents the estimated truck traffic trips on public roadways anticipated to be generated by the project:

-2 Caltrans EIRs and environmental documents reviewed included the I-580 Westbound HOV Lane Project EIR (2009), the I-580 Eastbound HOV Lane Project Environmental Assessment/Initial Study (2006), and the Interstate 580 Roadway Rehabilitation Project Initial Study/Mitigated Negative Declaration (2014).
+&lt;sup>2 Caltrans EIRs and environmental documents reviewed included the I-580 Westbound HOV Lane Project EIR (2009), the I-580 Eastbound HOV Lane Project Environmental Assessment/Initial Study (2006), and the Interstate 580 Roadway Rehabilitation Project Initial Study/Mitigated Negative Declaration (2014).